awsdocs/amazon-ecs-developer-guide/doc_source/create_cluster.md

 1. On the **Clusters** page, choose **Create Cluster**\.

 1. For **Select cluster compatibility**, choose one of the following options and then choose **Next Step**:
-   + **Networking only**– With this option, you can launch a cluster with a new VPC to use for Fargate tasks\.
+   + **Networking only**– This cluster template creates an empty cluster\.
+Optionally, you can create a new VPC to use\.
+This cluster template is typically used for workloads hosted on either AWS Fargate or external instances \(ECS Anywhere\)\.
 The `FARGATE` and `FARGATE_SPOT` capacity providers will be automatically associated with the cluster\.
 For more information, see [AWS Fargate capacity providers](fargate-capacity-providers.md)\.

-     You can run tasks using the Fargate launch type\.
-The Fargate launch type allows you to run your containerized applications without the need to provision and manage the backend infrastructure\.
-When you run a task with a Fargate\-compatible task definition, Fargate launches the containers for you\.
-   + **EC2 Linux \+ Networking**– With this option you can launch a cluster of tasks using the EC2 launch type using Linux containers\.
-The EC2 launch type allows you to run your containerized applications on a cluster of Amazon EC2 instances that you manage\.
+   + **EC2 Linux \+ Networking**– This cluster template is used to create a cluster of Amazon EC2 instances to run Linux\-based containers on\.
+An Auto Scaling group is created for the Amazon EC2 instances\.
-   + **EC2 Windows \+ Networking** – With this option you can launch a cluster of tasks using the EC2 launch type using Windows containers\.
-The EC2 launch type allows you to run your containerized applications on a cluster of Amazon EC2 instances that you manage\.
+   + **EC2 Windows \+ Networking** – This cluster template is used to create a cluster of Amazon EC2 instances to run Windows\-based containers on\.
+An Auto Scaling group is created for the Amazon EC2 instances\.
 For more information, see [Windows containers](ECS_Windows.md)\.

 ## Using the Networking only template<a name="create-cluster-fargate"></a>